VitalPBX/vitalpbx_ha_call_center/README.md

-VitalPBX High Availability (Version 3)
+VitalPBX High Availability for Call Center
 =====
 High availability is a characteristic of a system which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.<br>